This Cucumber Salad recipe is a welcome, healthier choice when you’re trying to eat on the lighter side of things.

 It makes just two servings- and each serving is 35 calories and only 1 Weight Watchers Freestyle SmartPoint (if you need to know that sort of thing).

 It actually isn’t a Weight Watchers recipe at all… it just happens to be one of those wonderful, “fresh and healthy” recipes that Bee spoke of in her cookbook 🙂 And guess what?
-We loved it!
-It was crunchy and slightly sweet and totally refreshing.
+We love it!
+It’s crunchy and slightly sweet and totally refreshing.
 Yay for healthy Chinese food!

 Highlight recipes from the book: